ckaotik/symfony-rest-playground/README.md

 ## API Endpoints

-Below is a table overview for the (possibly not yet) implemented API endpoints:
+Below is a table overview for the currently implemented API endpoints:

 | Method     | Endpoint                               | Functionality                  |
 |------------|----------------------------------------|--------------------------------|